Colabe-dev/supernova-ai-builder/replit.md

 The frontend is built with React, Wouter for routing, TanStack Query for data fetching, and Shadcn UI components.
 It features a modular structure including pages for landing, dashboard, project details, a dev console, diff viewer, and approvals workflow.
 A custom brand system manages runtime design tokens via CSS variables and SSE for live updates, supporting layout primitives like Container, Stack, Grid, Card, and Button.
 The current visual identity is "Collab Creative Studio Neon Design" with vibrant neon colors, animated backgrounds, glow effects, gradient text, and glassmorphic cards.

 ### Backend
-The backend, built with Express, handles core API endpoints for projects, templates, agents, approvals, and in-app purchases.
+The backend, built with Express, handles core API endpoints for projects, templates, agents, approvals, in-app purchases, and entitlements.
 It includes a dev-routes module for file system access, terminal execution, and design token management.
-The IAP routes provide production-ready verification for Google Play (via Android Publisher v3 API) and Apple App Store (via StoreKit 2 JWS verification).
+The IAP routes provide production-ready verification for Google Play (via Android Publisher v3 API) and Apple App Store (via StoreKit 2 JWS verification), with automatic entitlement grant fulfillment.
+The entitlements system tracks user coins (balance, total, purchases) and subscriptions (plan, status) with webhook support for CollabPay.

 The observability stack includes Pino for structured JSON logging with pino-http middleware, optional Sentry integration for error tracking, and centralized configuration management via server/env/index.js.
 Security middleware (Helmet, CORS, rate limiting) provides defense-in-depth hardening.
 Design tokens are validated using an AJV schema.
 The system uses an in-memory storage solution for data persistence.